programminghistorian/ph-submissions/en/lessons/displaying-a-georeferenced-map-in-storymap-js.md

 # Creating your narrative with StoryMap JS

 Before you get started with building your map, you should think about how you would like to structure and organize content to effectively communicate your narrative.
 The StoryMap JS interface allows you to connect text and media items (images, video, or audio) to locations on your map in a linear sequence.
 Each location on a map has an associated slide with an optional media item, header, caption, and descriptive text.
-It is highly recommended you use a spreadsheet or a document to gather this information before building your map.
+It is highly recommended you use a spreadsheet or a document to gather the following information before building your map:

 * the location of each slide
 * a headline or title for each slide